-Christian music festivals offer a great way for those in the faith community to solidify bonds, make new friends and expand their cultural horizons.
-They provide an ideal destination for those wishing to travel in groups, such as church youth clubs.
+Across the world you will find a plethora of Christian music festivals that bring individuals together around a common love of music.
+They offer a great way for those in the faith community to solidify bonds, make new friends and expand their cultural horizons.
+They’re also a great activity for those traveling in groups, such as church youth clubs.
 Besides music, these events offer opportunities to commune with the natural world, attend inspirational workshops and seminars, and participate in outdoor activities.
 Following are just a few of the top Christian music festivals and what each experience has to offer.

 Spirit West Coast — United States

-Founded by five local families in 1995, Spirit West Coast happens every year for four days in the middle of June in the idyllic California community of Monterey.
+Founded by five local families in 1995, Spirit West Coast happens every year for four days in the middle of June in the idyllic California Bay Area.
 This event is extremely popular with youth groups, and the organization offers camping for those who prefer not to stay in nearby hotels.
 In typical California style, the festival is considered a free-form adventure by those who attend, and all major religious music genres are represented.
-A sister festival takes place at the Del Mar Fairgrounds in San Diego.

 Oslo International Church Music Festival — Norway